Access our quick product overview videos

 This brief tale highlights some of the more exotic issues with international real estate management.
 As a general statement, Europeans are quite independent and insist on a degree of autonomy in running their businesses.
 In managing a far flung international portfolio, it’s wise to have local advisors overseeing projects and lease portfolios, to inject a level of local control in the process.

-· Insure that the lease management system has language and currency translation capability.
-It’s critical that international portfolios can be normalized both in currency and space data.
+It’s critical that your lease management system can normalize international international portfolios can be normalized both in currency and space data.
 Most international portfolios are denominated in metric units such as square meters versus square footage.
+It simplifies processes, reduces the chances of errors, and enhances the user experience by accommodating multiple languages and currencies.

-Conclusion: Managing an international real estate portfolio requires focus on local practices, cultures, and differences in language.
+Managing an international real estate portfolio requires focus on local practices, cultures, and differences in language.
 But beyond these local differences, real estate management is essentially uniform in the underlying economics of the transaction whether in the US or internationally.
 Understanding how the concept of discounted cash flow affects the economics of the deal is true whether in New York, Amsterdam, or Tokyo.

 Visual Lease Logo